aMytho/laravel-nvim-docs/source/docs/getting-started.md

 One of the goals of the plugin is to be a good experience and extensible as laravel is as a php framework.

-You can create your own provider as a lua file. for example here is the main provider for the plugin:
+You can create your own provider as a lua file.
+For example, here is the main provider for the plugin:
 ```lua
 ---@class LaravelProvider
 local laravel_provider = {}